aws-samples/amazon-ses-event-data-dashboard-analysis/README.md

         - Under `Amazon S3`, click on `Select S3 buckets`
             - Check the `S3 bucket` column for the bucket `<account_id>-<region>-ses-events-destination-aggregated`
             - Check the `S3 bucket` and `Write permission for Athena Workgroup` columns for the bucket `<account_id>-<region>-athena-results-location`
-11. Open `resources/ses-blog-resources/` folder in your terminal and run:
+11. Open `resources/ses-blog-resources/` folder in your terminal and, alternatively and depending on the chosen Option, run:
+    - Option A - Using AWS CDK
-    - `python3 -m venv venv` creates a virtual environment.
+        - `python3 -m venv venv` to create a virtual environment.
+        - `source venv/bin/activate` to activate the virtual environment.
+        - `pip3 install -r requirements.txt` to install the required dependencies.
+        - `python3 ses-blog-utils.py -a <account_id> -r <region_id> -p <profile>` to create the Amazon QuickSight dashboard.
+Note that `-p` parameter is optional.
+If not specified, the script will use the default AWS CLI profile.
+        - `deactivate` deactivate the virtual environment.
+    - Option B - Not using AWS CDK
         - `source venv/bin/activate` activates the virtual environment.
-    - `pip3 install -r requirements.txt` installs the required dependencies.
-    - `python3 ses-blog-utils.py <account_id> <region_id> <profile?>` creates the Amazon QuickSight dashboard.
+        - `python3 ses-blog-utils.py -a <account_id> -r <region_id> -p <profile>` creates the Amazon QuickSight dashboard.
+Note that profile is optional.
-    - `deactivate` deactivate the virtual environment.
+        - `deactivate` to deactivate the virtual environment.
 12. Go to Amazon QuickSight and explore the dashboard.

 ---